gravitational/teleport/rfd/xxxx-command.md

 ## tsh extensions

-`tsh` will learn two new commands
+`tsh` will learn new commands:

 1. `tsh command ls` - allowing to list all available commands.
 2. `tsh command exec` - allowing to execute commands on one or multiple nodes.
+TODO: add a node query and mandatory user.
+3. `tsh command cancel` - (optional) allowing to cancel a command execution.
+4. `tsh command logs` - (optional) allowing to display output from a command execution.

 ### Display output from multiple nodes